-Eventually, I built the emotional stability and confidence to do my coach training.
 In 2013, I took Martha Beck’s Wayfinder Life Coach training.
 I allowed myself to do something my heart had been calling me to.

 I built a business where I can work from home and have balance and creativity in my life.
 I can go to sports matches at school when I plan for them and am enjoying taking singing lessons.
 I took grade 5 singing last summer and I’m now working on Grade 5 music theory and Grade 6 practical.

 I look after myself with good nutrition, exercise, meditation, time in nature and sleep.
 I use the Law of Attraction as I create my way of living and being.
 I continue to work with my own coaches and read self-help books to continue to grow and share what I’ve learnt with my clients.